qmk/qmk_firmware/docs/hand_wire.md

 Optional but useful:

 * Wire strippers/a sharp knife
-* Tweezers and/or small needle nose pliers (optional)
+* Tweezers and/or small needle nose pliers
+* Soldering station/Helping hands

 ## Starting the build